A Case for Alternative Investment Platforms for Independent Advisors

 Search for Alpha in Current Market

-Today's market environment continues to support the interest in alternative investments because historically low interest rates and the long-term effects of quantitative easing have reduced some of the return premiums available in traditional public markets, leading investors to hunt for alpha in other asset classes like alternative investments.
+Today's market environment continues to support the interest in alternative investments because of the incredibly volatile market cycle we’ve entered.
+The search for differentiated and uncorrelated returns, through a diverse array of product offerings is leading investors to find alpha producing managers.
 Research firm Preqin predicts in their Alternatives in 2021 report that AUM in alternatives will grow to $17.1tn by 2025, compared to $10.7tn in 2020.

 Alternative Assets under Management ($tn)*